 I was not able to sustain a healthy weight on the raw vegan diet.
-I was eating a ton of food but I was 6’2″ 135 lbs.
-Naturopath John Smothers added clean meat and some cooked foods back to my diet.
-Clean meat is free-range organic or wild caught. i.e. free-range chicken, organic pasture-raised eggs, grass-fed beef, wild game, and wild-caught sockeye salmon from the Copper River in Alaska.
+I was eating a ton of food but I was 6’2″ 130 lbs.
+In 2004, after 90 days raw, my nutritionist recommended adding some cooked foods back to my diet and a few servings of clean meat per week.
+Clean meat is free-range organic or wild caught. i.e. free-range chicken, grass-fed beef or lamb, wild game, and wild-caught Alaskan sockeye salmon.
 No farm-raised or gulf of mexico fish for me.
-Read my post about toxic farm-raised fish here.
+Read my post about how toxic farm-raised fish is here.

 I don’t eat the meat of scavengers which basically means pork, catfish, shrimp, oysters, lobster, etc.

 Scavengers are bottom feeders.
 Their role in nature is to eat the stuff no other animal will eat; disgusting stuff like other dead animals.
 Shellfish clean the ocean by absorbing pollutants.
 These are not healthy meats.
 I used to eat bacon and bbq sandwiches several times a week before I got cancer.
 Not anymore!

 In preparation for this post, I snapped pics of my last three meals:

 All made by my wonderful, perfect, amazing, beautiful wife Micah.